MRASL/crazyflie_charles/docs/getting_started/usage.rst

 For now, only the LPS (with 8 anchors) was tested for positionning.
 Follow `this guide <https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/>`_ to setup your system.

-It's possible to test your setup by trying to fly with it: `here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-flying-using-lps/>`_
+Test your setup by flying using `bitcraze client <https://www.bitcraze.io/documentation/tutorials/getting-started-with-flying-using-lps/>`_.

 Configuration Files
 -------------------